LĪHUʻE PLACEMAKING, FORESTRY & GARDENS INITIATIVE

 - Expand existing and establish new community gardens and farms in Līhuʻe -

-- Replace dead/dying street trees and vegetation along Rice Street -
+- Replace dead/dying street trees along Rice Street -

-- Work with local artists to install public murals and educational signage -
+- Work with local artists to install public murals -

 - Co-create future ʻāina and community-based projects -